el5ateb/web-vulnerabilities/README.md

-# This repo contains Notes and Writeups for various vulnerabilities.
+# Notes and Writeups for various vulnerabilities